Return to the Immigration History topic page.

 In 1996, Congress passed the Illegal Immigrant Reform and Immigrant Responsibility Act (IIRIRA).
 The act added to border controls by mandating the hiring of more Border Patrol and Immigration and Naturalization Service agents.
 Repercussions for entering the country illegally were increased and a border fence was planned for San Diego.
 An automated employment verification pilot program was created in the hopes of easing worksite enforcement.
 The Act also allowed state police officers to enforce immigration law using the 287(g) program.
 Although the IIRIRA boosted de jure enforcement, poor funding again hindered the actual enforcement of the laws.

-Also during the 1990s, a series of four smaller amnesties were passed.
-The first, the Section 245(i) amnesty, was passed in 1994 and pardoned approximately 578,000 illegal aliens, who were each fined $1,000.
+Also during the 1990s, Congress passed a series of four smaller amnesties.
+The first, the Section 245(i) amnesty, was passed in 1994 and pardoned approximately 578,000 illegal aliens who were each fined $1,000.
 This amnesty was later renewed in 1997 and again in 2000.
 The second, the Nicaraguan Adjustment and Central American Relief Act (NACARA), was passed in 1997 and gave legal status to approximately one million illegal aliens, mostly from Central America, who had lived in the U.S. since 1995.
 In 1998, the Haitian Refugee Immigration and Fairness Act (HRIFA) passed after it was argued that excluding Haitians from NACARA was discriminatory.
 The most recent amnesty, passed in 2000, was the Legal Immigration Family Equity Act (LIFE).
 The LIFE Act was a mini-amnesty aimed at those illegal aliens who hoped to become green card holders through marriage, employment or other categories, but who were not anywhere near approval yet, due to the long line of people ahead of them.
 It was sold as a way around the growing processing backlogs that were the result of previous amnesties.
 During the time of this legislation, from 1994 to 2000, millions of hopeful legal immigrants waited in line overseas.

-In 2006 the issue of immigration reform was once again discussed in Congress, with the House of Representatives and the Senate producing their own, conflicting bills.
+In 2006 the issue of immigration reform was once again discussed in Congress, with the House of Representatives and the Senate producing conflicting bills.
 In December of 2005, the House passed the Border Protection, Anti-terrorism, and Illegal Immigration Control Act of 2005, which was sponsored by Rep. James Sensenbrenner (R-WI).
 The act was limited to enforcement and focused on both the border and the interior.
-In the Senate, the Comprehensive Immigration Reform Act of 2006 (CIRA) was sponsored by Sen. Arlen Spector (R-PA) and passed in May 2006.
+In the Senate, the Comprehensive Immigration Reform Act of 2006 (CIRA) was sponsored by Sen. Arlen Specter (R-PA) and passed in May 2006.
 CIRA would have given amnesty to a majority of illegal aliens already in the country as well as dramatically increased legal immigration.
 Although the bills passed their respective chambers, no compromise bill emerged.